drjtelliott/capstoneprojectcodeky/README.md

 1. Set up a virtual environment.
 1. Install the required packahes from the requirements.txt file.
 1. Run the prepare_data.py file.
-1. Refer to my Tableau dashboard for visualized data.
+1. Refer to Tableau dashboard for visualized data.

 **Features**
 1. Two CSV files created in a data folder (fox.csv & tko.csv)
       * Merged CSV files into one CSV file (merged_data.csv)
 2. Data cleaned (rounded closing price to two decimal places, removed unessecary columns)
       * Pandas used in the Dataframe, merged data files, renamed closing value columns to match the tickers.
-3. Visualizations using Tableau displayed in the form of area and line graphs
+3. Visualizations using Tableau displayed in the form of area chart and line graph.
 4. Virtual Environment utilized to help keep dependencies separate.
 6. README with well-written comments and Markdown features